Icebreakers, Warm-up, Review, and Motivator Activities

 - Is a task analysis expert

 Ensure there is plenty of space below each item (3 or 4 lines) and then make enough copies for each person.

 Give each person a copy of the list and have them find someone who can sign one of the lines.
-Also, have them put their job title and phone number next to their names.
+Also, have them put their job title and email or phone number next to their names.
 Allow about 30 minutes for the activity.
-Give prizes for the first one completed, most names (you can have more that one name next to an item), last one completed, etc. This activity provides participants with a list of special project coaches and helps them to learn about each other.
+Give prizes for the first one completed, most names (you can have more than one name next to an item), last one completed, etc. This activity provides participants with a list of special project coaches and helps them to learn about each other.

 The ADDIE Game (Analysis, Design, Development, Implement, Evaluate)

 Make up a reasonable problem scenario for your organization where people need to be introduced, e.g. “The manufacturing department is bringing in 20 temporaries to help with the peak season.
 They want us to build a short activity that will allow the permanent employees to meet and introduce themselves to the temporaries.”
 Break the group into small teams.
 Have them to discuss and create a solution using the ADDIE model:

 - Analyze the problem — Is it a training problem?
 If they decide that it is not a training problem, then remind them that most problems can be solved by following an ADDIE type approach.